apaciuk/vue-nuxt-cosmic-store/README.md

 ## Todo

-Fix add to cart error
+Fix add to cart/checkout error

 ## Is this normal?